Application Deadline & Process

 - All applicants must have two official copies of all your transcripts sent to the admissions office.
 For admission purposes, the University requires a GPA of 3.0 for junior and senior years as an undergraduate.
 Women’s Studies, however, requires 3.2.
 The University requires transcripts of all your work but looks only at the undergraduate GPA.
 Faculty in the Center will look carefully, in addition, at your GPA for any graduate work which you have done.
-If transcripts are not in English, send official English translations of them in addition to the originals.
+English translations of non-English transcripts are required in addition to the originals.

 What should be mailed to the Center for Gender, Sexualities, and Women’s Studies Research:

-- All applicants must prepare a statement of intellectual purpose.
+- While the online application requires you submit a short statement of purpose, the Center prefers to have you submit a slightly longer statement of intellectual purpose.
 There is no requirement as to length or content, but two pages single-spaced is a rough guideline.
 The statement should tell us something about your background, why you wish to pursue a graduate degree in Women’s Studies, and what topics you wish to explore.
-Let us know about your research interests, your long term career plans, and how these correspond to the research specializations of our Center.
-Please be as precise as possible.
-To admit you to the degree program, we need to be sure that you would find among our faculty members a good match to supervise your work toward the MA in Women’s Studies.
+Please be as specific as possible about your research interests, your long-term career plans, and how these correspond to the research specializations of faculty members in our Center.
+Your admission to the MA degree program is dependent upon finding a faculty member who is a good match to supervise your work.

 - Submit a writing sample of up to 25 pages.

 - Complete the Fellowship/Assistantship Application Form (print and mail), even though you may not be applying for a specific fellowship.
 We need one of these on record for possible future funding.